shahad-122/TTask01/README.md

-# 🎨 Nada's Personal Website
+# 🎨 Shahad's Personal Website

 This is my personal portfolio website created as part of **Week 2 – Task 1** of the Smart Methods Internship program.